chrisalee27-dotcom/IT-Security-Labs/Ticket-006-Suspicious-Port-Investigation/README.md

 # Findings

-The investigation determined that the Windows Defender Firewall was responsible for filtering inbound port scan attempts.
+The investigation determined that the Windows Defender Firewall was responsible for filtering inbound scan attempts.

 Key observations:

-• Initial Nmap scan showed ports as **filtered**
+• Ports initially appeared **filtered**
-• Disabling the firewall allowed the scan to identify services
+• Disabling the firewall allowed the scan to detect open services
-• Ports **135, 139, and 445** were confirmed open on the Windows host
+• Ports **135, 139, and 445** were confirmed open

-These ports are commonly associated with **Windows RPC and SMB services**.
+These ports are associated with **Windows RPC and SMB services**.

 ---

 # Skills Demonstrated

-• Network scanning using Nmap
+• Network scanning with Nmap
+• Firewall troubleshooting
 • Identifying filtered vs open ports
-• Firewall troubleshooting
-• Host security configuration analysis
+• Host-based security investigation

 ---

 # Conclusion

 The investigation confirmed that the Windows Defender Firewall was preventing the initial Nmap scan from identifying open services.
-After disabling the firewall, the scan revealed that several Windows service ports were accessible within the lab network.
+Once the firewall was disabled, the scan revealed that the services were accessible within the lab network.